richardpjames/TDEngine/README.md

 ## Player Movement

 Takes movement instructions from WASD, arrow keys or controller input and moves the character a set speed which is taken as an input to the component.
+Assign this to player controlled characters (this is the key difference between the player character and enemies/NPCs.)

-## Player and Character Animator
+## Character Animator

-Determines the state of the player or character and sets a number of booleans within the specified animator:
+Determines the state of the character and sets a number of booleans within the specified animator:
  - Running - set to true when the player/character is moving
  - Idle - set to true when the player/character is still